dawn-boy/obsidian-notes/Vollege/COA.md

 ***
 ## point to point interface
 the shared bus architecture was the standard approach to interconnection between processor and other components for decades, but present computers are switching to point-to-point interconnection.
-The main reasons are the difficulty in performing synchronization and arbitration functions at higher data rates adn keeping up with current multi-core processors at low bus latency is really challenging for the shared bus interconnection.
+The main reasons are the difficulty in performing synchronization and arbitration functions at higher data rates and keeping up with current multi-core processors at low bus latency is really challenging for the shared bus interconnection.

 ![[coa-multi_core_config_QPI.png]]